 Find a lawyer who you trust to help plead your case to have your misdemeanor expunged.
 This too is dependent on the state in which you live.
 The process of having your misdemeanor expunged typically several months to half a year.
 Once this has been approved, you would be able to answer “no” to questions about criminal convictions on job or housing applications and not be in violation of the law.

 SKA Law Group handles all types of cases, ranging from simple misdemeanors to complex felonies and white collar crimes.
-Regardless of whether it’s a DUI/DWI, or a tax fraud case – we can help.
+Regardless of whether it’s a DUI/DWI, or a complex homicide case – we can help.
 In the event of a DUI/DWI, we can help you get your car back, or you can get a new car from car lease companies like Zooomr.
 Take a risk free consultation today in order to learn more about what your options are, and what we can do for you.